davis4a6/Team_Two/README.md

 ## Overview

 The purpose of this analysis is to use Supervised Machine Learning to understand whether or not employers are providing healthcare benefits that includes mental healthcare in the workplace.
-Our project would like to examine any relationships between mental health and employment.
+We would also like to examine any relationships between mental health and employment.

+### Data Source

 The dataset selected was survey data that asked participants to talk about their experiences with healthcare and mental health in the workplace.
+We found the Open Sourcing Mental Illness(OSMI) website[OSMI link](https://osmihelp.org/research.html) dedicated to getting people to talk about mental health and the resources provided to the tech and open source communities.
+Our group felt that this would be would be a decent representation of relationships of mental health and employment.

+### Question(s)

 ## Results